-In addition, the bear spirit animal tells us to be open minded, to be willing to try new things, and to seize opportunities when they come.
+Bear symbolism also reminds us to be open minded.
+It’s important to try new things and to seize opportunities when they come.
 Bears are both practical eaters and inquisitive gourmands.

 If the bear power animal resonates with you, it could mean that it’s time for you to branch out, maybe try some new foods that will make you healthier and stronger, or simply to get out of your comfort zone in other areas of your life.
-The bear spirit may also be telling you that if you’re eating too much, it may be time to include more plants into your diet!
+The bear spirit guide may also be telling you that if you’re eating too much, like the panda did, it may be time to include more plants into your diet!

 Like canines, bears are highly intelligent and this intelligence manifests in an innate curiosity.
-Bears like to smell things, often standing on their hind legs to get more of a scent, and they like to inspect new objects in their environment.
+Bears like to smell things, often standing on their hind legs to get more of a scent.
+In addition, they like to inspect new objects in their environment.

 This video exemplifies just how curious and playful bears can be:

 Even though bears can be very serious and sometimes aggressive animals, their nature is also to be curious and playful.
 If the bear spirit animal makes him or herself known to you, they may be reminding you that you possess an innate curiosity and a playful nature.
 Life isn’t just about work and putting bread on the table.
 Take time to explore the world and experience what’s going on beyond your immediate purview.
 Be fearless about trying new things.

 As powerful and ferocious as they can be, let’s not forget that bears are cuddly too.
 How else could the Teddy bear become such a beloved and iconic comfort toy to so many, generation after generation?

 In this video from Beastly, you can see how affectionate Kodiak bears can be.